Sunday 11 April, Saturday 2 October and Saturday 30 October 2021

 The length of this walk indicates that participants must be fit and able to walk at a consistent pace throughout the walk and happy completing undulating walks of 15 miles or more.

-This is an open group walk for individuals to join a small group of no more than four others plus the guide.
+This is an open group walk for individuals to join a small group of no more than five others plus the guide.
+The cost is £40 per person.
 Please book and pay below.
-You are booking with Rachel Bolton who will lead the walk on the day.
+You are booking with Rachel Bolton, and the walk on the day will be guided either by Rachel or by Richard Tower.

 We meet at 8:30am to be ready to set off at 8:45am in the National Stone Centre car park, Porter Lane, Middleton.
 Post code DE4 4LS.
 The centre request a donation for car parking of minimum £1.50.
 National Stone Centre main car park